 For more information or for location details, please contact:

 If the Sarasota County Sheriff’s Office Victim Assistance Program served you or your family in the aftermath of crime and/or tragedy in the past, we hope you will consider taking our survey.
 To better our response to victims of crime, we greatly value your input and suggestions for improvement.
 Please follow the below link to complete a short survey about how the Victim Assistance Unit served you.
 We welcome suggestions for improvement and/or any comments you may have about your experience with us.

 Professional Presentations and Community Education

-The Victim Assistance Unit is part of the Speakers Bureau and is available to speak to your agency or organization!
+The Victim Assistance Unit is available to speak to your agency or organization.
 Presentations range from 15 minutes to 2 hours, depending on the topic desired and can be tailored to your needs.
 We can also set up a tabletop display with information on victims' rights, educational materials, and victim compensation at your event or fair.